cappella-mosaico/docker/README.md

 Before starting, make sure you have Docker, docker-compose and Docker Desktop installed - https://docs.docker.com/get-docker/

 - Clone all repos from the organization
-  - git clone git@github.com:cappella-mosaico/front-admin.git
-  - git clone git@github.com:cappella-mosaico/pastorais.git
-  - git clone git@github.com:cappella-mosaico/financeiro.git
-  - git clone git@github.com:cappella-mosaico/comunicacao.git
+  - `pull_services.sh`
-- Back to docker (cd ..)
-  - `./linux_build.sh` or `./mac_build.sh` based on your environment
+- Build the application by running the build script based on your environment
+  - `./linux_build.sh` or `./mac_build.sh`
+- Start the application
   - `docker-compose up`

+if everything goes well, you'll be able to access it by going to http://localhost:3001